Key features of the report cards

 The Report Cards have:

-- a chart with an A-E rating ,showing your child's current progress against the expected state-wide standard as well as the progress they have made since the previous year
+- a chart with an A-E rating, showing your child's current progress against the expected state-wide standard as well as the progress they have made since the previous result

 - a chart showing your child’s level of effort and class behaviour